MarcoOl94/MarcoOl94/README.md

 - 👋 Hi, I’m @MarcoOl94
-- 👀 I’m interested in ... blockchain
+- 👀 I’m interested in blockchain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rust and zk-SNARKS circuits
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... marco.olivero94@libero.it